eric199wen/Robot-Game/README.md

 `make run` will run the robot game.<br />

 ## Version 1
-In this version, you can place a robot on a 8x8 board in the Cartesian coordinate system and tell it how you want it to move within the board. <br /><br />
+In this version, you can place a robot on a 8x8 board in the Cartesian coordinate system and tell it how you want it to move within the board.
+If a move led the robot to go out of the board boundary, that move will simply be skipped <br /><br />
-An action that a robot can play including move(M), turn left(L) and turn right(R).<br /><br />
+An action that a robot can play includes
+- M: move a step forward
+- L: turn left
+- R: turn right

 ### Input
 - Location: [x,y] (0 < x,y < 9) (ex: [2,3])<br />